swri-robotics-gbp/novatel_gps_driver-release/README.md

             - Default: `0.5`
         - `serial_baud`: Select the serial baud rate to be used in a serial connection.
             - Default: `115200`
+        - `spam_frame_to_ros_frame`: Translate the SPAN coordinate frame to a ROS coordinate frame using the VEHICLEBODYROTATION and APPLYVEHICLEBODYROTATION commands.
+            - Default: `false`
         - `use_binary_messages`: `true` to request binary NovAtel logs, `false` to request ASCII.
             - Binary logs are much more efficient and effectively required for IMU data, but ASCII logs are easier to parse for a human.